plexdrive/plexdrive/README.md

 _If you like the project, feel free to make a small [donation via PayPal](https://www.paypal.me/dowei).
 Otherwise support the project by implementing new functions / bugfixes yourself and create pull requests :)_

 ## Installation
-1. First you should install fuse on your system
+1. First you need to install fuse and mongodb on your system
 2. Then you should download the newest release from the [GitHub release page](https://github.com/dweidenfeld/plexdrive/releases).
 3. Create your own client id and client secret (see [https://rclone.org/drive/#making-your-own-client-id](https://rclone.org/drive/#making-your-own-client-id)).
 4. Run the application like this